Institute of Electrical and Electronics Engineers

 The Institute of Electrical and Electronics Engineers (IEEE) is an American 501(c)(3) charitable professional organization for electrical engineering, electronics engineering, and related disciplines.
-Today, it is a global network of more than 486,000 engineering and STEM professionals across a variety of disciplines whose core purpose is to foster technological innovation for the benefit of humanity.

 The IEEE has a corporate office in New York City and an operations center in Piscataway, New Jersey.
 The IEEE was formed in 1963 as an amalgamation of the American Institute of Electrical Engineers and the Institute of Radio Engineers.

 History

 The IEEE traces its founding to 1884 and the American Institute of Electrical Engineers.
 In 1912, the rival Institute of Radio Engineers was formed.
 Although the AIEE was initially larger, the IRE attracted more students and was larger by the mid-1950s.
 The AIEE and IRE merged in 1963.

 The IEEE is headquartered in New York City, but most business is done at the IEEE Operations Center in Piscataway, New Jersey, opened in 1975.

 The Australian Section of the IEEE existed between 1972 and 1985, after which it split into state- and territory-based sections.